4 Best Money Market Rates for 2021

 Rates are up-to-date as of date of publishing.

 Best Money Market Accounts

 We start with the very new CIT Bank Money Market account.
 It’s a little different and more restrictive than most money market accounts but it still packs a good punch.
 Right now, the CIT Money Market account offers a 1.55% APY.
 The minimum deposit to open an account is just $100.
 But I did say it’s a little restrictive.
 Currently, there is no debit card associated with the account (although they are coming in the future).
 Also, there is no check-writing ability.
 To access your funds, you can send an electronic transfer to another bank or send a wire transfer.
 You can also use PeoplePay to send money to anyone with a bank account or PayPal account or request a check through the mail.

 Six withdrawals are allowed per statement cycle and additional withdrawals cost $10.

-CIT Bank also offers a savings account with a 0.75% APY as long as you deposit $100 each month.
-Otherwise, you can open a savings account with CIT Bank with a 0.50% APY.
+CIT Bank also offers a savings account with a 1.00% APY as long as you deposit $100 each month or maintain a min. balance of $25,000.

 Another great option is Axos Bank.
 Axos is an online institution, which has both benefits and drawbacks.
 The benefits are that online only banks tend to offer better incentives (they don’t have the crazy overhead of a traditional bank), but when you have a problem, you can’t physically go somewhere to talk to someone (you can still call, use online chat, secure messaging or Twitter).
 Axos Bank’s High Yield Money Market account has an 0.25% APR.
 You’ll need $1,000 minimum balance to open an account, but there are no maintenance fees with this account.
 With a slightly lower rate than CIT Bank, it does have some other advantages – mainly check writing privileges and debit card transactions.
 Note that these are limited to six per statement cycle.